Insurance companies use one of three rating methods for determining the premiums for their programs:

 3) Attained-age-rated – the premium is based on your current age (the premium can increase as you get older).
 While the premiums are low for younger buyers, they can go up over time as you get older.
 As with community-rated and issue-age-rated policies, the premiums can increase over time because of inflation and other factors.
 These plans can be the least expensive initially, however, they can become the most expensive over time.

 The pricing system a carrier uses is an essential part of comparing plans.
-A list of carriers’ premium rating methods are below:
+A list of carriers’ premium rating methods (for most states) are below:

 - United Healthcare